-Priority Issue Deter misconduct by seeking more timely, actionable information that will allow the OSC to pursue impactful cases of misconduct and serious breaches of securities law Action Plan/ a.
-Complete consultations on proposed OSC whistleblower program Next Steps b.
+Priority Issue Deter misconduct by seeking more timely, actionable information that will allow the OSC to pursue impactful cases of misconduct and serious breaches of securities law Action Plan/ Next Steps a.
+Complete consultations on proposed OSC whistleblower programb.
 Respond to comments and publish OSC whistleblower policy, if appropriate Success Measures/ Expected Outcomes a.
 OSC whistleblower program launched, if appropriate